jl749/Pose_EureKa/README.md

 # Pose_EureKa
-pose based motion interface + streaming service running under a local network (have not tested on the public network yet and there are many adjustments and improvements to be made)
+pose based **Super Nintendo Entertainment System (SNES)** motion interface + streaming service running under a local network (have not tested on the public network yet and there are many adjustments and improvements to be made)